Skip to main content

 Devotional: Liberty requires sacrifice

-Dean of Students Lane Fischer spoke about liberty and how it is always attained by sacrifice in the Devotional July 2.
+Lane Fischer, BYU dean of Student Life, spoke about liberty and how it is always attained by sacrifice in the Devotional on Tuesday.

-Fischer gave the example of King Mosiah in the Book of Mormon as someone dedicated to the liberty of his people.
+Fischer gave the example of King Mosiah in the Book of Mormon, Another Testament of Jesus Christ as someone dedicated to the liberty of his people.

 Mosiah strove for economic liberty, political freedom and spiritual independence for the people over whom he ruled because he understood why it was so important, Fischer said.

-He discussed the ways that liberty is obtained, saying that sacrifice is necessary.
+He discussed the ways that liberty is obtained and said that sacrifice is necessary.

 Fischer said that his great-grandmother sacrificed to help bring other members of her family to America.